Am I painting on a watercolor block? Or am I painting watercolor on wood?

-So, so far, I’ve finished three paintings on this.
-The first one, I’ll give away because I don’t think it’s my best work by any means.
+So far, I’ve finished three paintings on this.
+The first one (not the one you see up above), I’ll give away because I don’t think it’s my best work by any means.
 It’s nice.
 But not up to par.

 But the other two, I’ll get professionally mounted.
 Then I’ll put them up on the store.

 So the answer – no, it’s not as easy as mounting watercolor paper because it’s really thick.
 You can’t bend the board without ruining it.
 You already know you can bend and fold watercolor paper (well, sort of – if you know what you’re doing).
 With the watercolor board, you’ll ruin it if you did that.

 Well, let’s just put it this way.
 I’ve done two of these in a row and I’m just about to go out and buy yet another board today.

 Can you handle 16″x20″?
 It doesn’t fit on my wife’s art board though, so I’m literally painting right on the floor rather than on top of the art board.

 Yeah, I know, I’m a freak.
 I don’t sit down while painting and paint on an easel like a normal person.
 I got a messed up back and painting on the floor is way easier for my back.

 This is what happens when you play violent sports as a young person.
 It catches up to you.
 Not at all knocking them though.
 It’s why I’m so competitive today, which is a not a good thing for an artist, but a great thing!
 I see so many artists with loads and loads of talent who quit because they’re all butt hurt that they didn’t get famous overnight.
 But that’s another story for another day.